miksunGitHub/RestaurantFinder/README.md

 # RestaurantFinder
 Restaurant application.
-A group project in Mobile Application Development-course in Metropolia University of Applied Sciences
+A group project done in Mobile Application Development-course at Metropolia University of Applied Sciences